-Russians are yet another subject on which Ken Wheeler considers himself qualified to opine.
+Russians are yet another subject on which Ken Wheeler feels qualified to opine.
 Find out why his claims of expertise on this topic don’t add up and what he gets wrong about the Russian character.

 Russians play an important role in Ken Wheeler’s claims of expertise.
-He tells his viewers that he lived in the Soviet Union for “a few years” during the height of the Cold War.
+He tells his viewers that he lived in the Soviet Union for “a few years” at the height of the Cold War.

 The Angry Photographer offers his purported insights into Russian language and culture on YouTube.
-He rates himself an “expert on Russians” due to having stayed there as an expatriate American.
+He rates himself an “expert on Russians” because he once stayed there as an expatriate American.

 The difficulty with the Angry Photographer’s claim is that he also tells us that he was born in 1972.
-This means that he was just sixteen years old when the Soviet Union began to collapse.
+This means that he was just thirteen years old back when Gorbachev became General Secretary and began his monumental reforms of Soviet Russia.

 If the YouTuber behind Theoria Apophasis lived for any extended time in the old Soviet Union, it must have been as a child.
-Yet, he purports to have followed domestic politics, Pravda, and related Soviet propaganda during the heyday of Communist Russia.
+Yet, he purports to have followed domestic politics, Pravda, and related Soviet propaganda during Russia’s communist heyday.

 The Angry Photographer also reports on extensive discussions he had with everyday Russians while he was there.
 He uses his accounts of these conversations to present himself as an expert on Russian politics and society.